imandra-ai/batrpc/batrpc-otel/_doc-dir/README.md

 - auto-generation of types, services, and (de)serialization using [ocaml-protoc](https://github.com/mransan/ocaml-protoc/)
 - basic per-message compression for large messages, using `deflate`.
-Stream-level compression is not supported by BatRPC, but could be implemented transparently: a `Rpc_conn.t` takes a pair of input/output byte streams which could be compressed or encrypted.
+Stream-level compression is not supported by BatRPC, but could be implemented transparently: a `Client.t` or `Server.For_client.t` takes a pair of input/output byte streams which could be compressed or encrypted.
+The types from [iostream](https://github.com/c-cube/ocaml-iostream/) are used to abstract over the byte streams.
 - messages carry headers, ie pairs of strings, pretty much like HTTP headers.
 - middlewares on the server side.
 A middleware can take an incoming request and its future reply, and insert metadata in headers, perform logging, tracing, etc.